 Another process is thought to exist for the absorption of plant ferritins which are mostly present in legumes.
 However, most ferritin appears to be degraded during digestion.

 How long does it take for iron to be absorbed?

-How long it takes for iron to be absorbed is largely depended on when and how you take it as well as the form of iron you are taking and the foods that you are eating.
+How long it takes for iron to be absorbed is largely dependent on when and how you take it, as well as the form of iron you are taking, and the other foods that you are consuming.

-As described heme and non-heme iron are broken down by the body differently.
-Heme iron present in meat, fish and poultry (MFP) can enhance your absorption of the non-heme iron.
-Vitamin C rich foods such as oranges, bell peppers, and lemons as well as supplemental vitamin C can aid iron absorption.
+As described above, haem and non-haem iron are broken down by the body differently.
+Haem iron present in meat, fish and poultry (MFP) can enhance your absorption of non-haem iron.
+Vitamin C rich foods such as oranges, bell peppers, and lemons and supplemental vitamin C can aid iron absorption.

 Absorption of iron can also be reduced by the other foods that you consume.
-For example, one boiled egg can reduce absorption of iron in a meal by as much as 28%.
-This ‘egg factor’ is caused by the phosphoprotein in eggs, a compound with iron-binding capacity that can impair iron absorption.
-Consider having your eggs away from iron rich meals or as a standalone snack. [ Gordon and Chow 1984; Insel et al 2004; Ishikawa et al 2007]
+For example, one boiled egg can reduce the absorption of iron in a meal by as much as 28%.
+This ‘egg factor’ is caused by the phosphoprotein in eggs, a compound with an iron-binding capacity that can impair iron absorption.
+Consider having your eggs away from iron-rich meals or as a standalone snack. [ Gordon and Chow 1984; Insel et al 2004; Ishikawa et al 2007]

-Tea, coffee, milk, eggs, wholegrain cereals and dietary fibre can also reduce the absorption of iron.
+Tea, coffee, milk, eggs, wholegrain cereals, and dietary fibre can also reduce iron absorption.
 These foods can also affect your body’s ability to absorb iron from your iron supplement.

 Calcium and Iron Absorption